SaifAlani94/Ardunic_BloodPressure/README.md

 # Ardunic_BloodPressure
-Arduino library for the Blood Pressure Device.
+Arduino library for the Ardunic Blood Pressure Device.
 This library is very simple and intuitive to use.

 For example, we can get the systolic blood pressure, diastolic blood pressure, & Heart rate with just a few lines of code:
 ```